-Non-monetary assets measured at fair value have been translated into euro using the exchange rate at the date of quantification.
+Non-monetary assets measured at fair value have been translated into euro at the exchange rate at the date of their measurement.

 In the presentation of the cash flow statement, cash flows from foreign currency transactions have been translated into euro by applying to the foreign currency amount the spot exchange rate at the dates on which they occur.